Giant butterflies land at ZSL London Zoo

 Monday 23 June 2008

-Flutter in to view this unique photo exhibition of large butterflies.
-A revolutionary photography technique capturing the intricate details of butterflies down to the finest scale launches as an exhibition at ZSL London Zoo on Monday for National Insect Week.
+A revolutionary photography technique capturing the intricate details of butterflies down to the finest scale launches today as an exhibition at ZSL London Zoo for National Insect Week.

 This is the first ever exhibition of these giant butterfly prints – revealing microscopic details of these captivating insects to the smallest scale and clearing showing anatomical features like their cells, hair and scales.

-The exhibit’s brainchild, Rakha Singh, will showcase 10 of his stunning photographs for the first time which each measure 4ft x 4ft and feature tropical butterflies from around the world.
+The exhibit’s brainchild, Rakha Singh, will showcase 10 of his stunning photographs for the first time.
+Each image measures 4ft x 4ft and features tropical butterflies from around the world.

 This innovative technique involves photographing butterflies up to 50 times in tiny sections and ‘stitching’ together the images, creating a huge file that can be printed as a large, ultra high resolution image with incredible detail.
 The images are printed on compressed PVC to create a unique painting like effect.